 Prevent Black Basement Mold

-The main issue with mold growth is humidity so, you have to remove it and not being a good host for mold.
+The main issue with mold growth is humidity, so you have to remove it.
 Installing a dehumidifier should do the trick.
 Dehumidifiers are relatively simple.
-If you plug them in and leave them alone, they should do their jobs correctly.
+You just plug it in and leave it do its job.
 Start your dehumidifier on its lowest setting and turn it up as needed.